radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### Further Explanation and Comments

+This section provides further explanation of the issues, and the rationale for the requirements made by this specification.

 The "require Message-Authenticator" flag is needed in order to secure the RADIUS protocol.
 Once all Access-Request packets are required to contain a valid Message-Authenticator, the BlastRADIUS attack is impossible.

 However, it may not be possible to upgrade all RADIUS clients.
 Some products may no longer be supported, or some vendors have gone out of business.
 Even if upgrades are available, the upgrade process may impact production networks, which has a cost.
 There is therefore a need for RADIUS servers to protect themselves from to the BlastRADIUS attack, while at the same time being compatible with legacy RADIUS client implementations.